 Men who took PDE5 inhibitors for erectile dysfunction had a sudden decrease or loss of sight in one or both eyes (NAION).
 If you take a PDE5 inhibitor, including REVATIO, and have a sudden decrease or loss of eyesight, call your doctor right away.

-Erections that last for more than four hours may occur with all drugs in this class.
+Erections that last for more than 4 hours may occur with all drugs in this class.
 Call a doctor right away if this happens to you.
-Erections that last more than six hours may lead to long-term loss of potency.
+Erections that last more than 6 hours may lead to long-term loss of potency.